An Orthogonally Equivariant Estimator of the Covariance Matrix in High Dimensions and for Small Sample Sizes: Introduction

 In a variety of finite-sample simulation scenarios, we compare our estimator to two Ledoit-Wolf estimators, which are also orthogonally equivariant and have previously been shown to better many other estimators under some loss functions.
 Figures \ref{fig:PRIAL_LW1} and \ref{fig:PRIAL_LW2} summarize the results of our comparison, in terms of risk evaluated with respect to nine loss functions.
-The red color indicates where our estimator has a lower risk than the other two estimators.
-In a linear discriminant analysis of breast cancer data, we use plugged-in estimates of the covariance matrix in the classifier and demonstrate that our estimator leads to lower misclassification errors.
-The two Ledoit-Wolf estimators are optimal asymptotically under two loss functions, but we show that finite sample improvements and improvements under other loss functions are indeed possible.
+To assess how our covariance matrix estimator estimates the eigenvalues of the population covariance matrix, we also compare the eigenvalues of our estimator with Ledoit-Wolf consistent estimator of the population eigenvalues themselves, under loss functions that depend only on the eigenvalues.
+Figure \ref{fig:PRIAL_LW3} displays such a comparison.
+Finally, comparison of covariance matrix estimators is also carried out using two real data applications of breast cancer data and leukemia data: in a linear discriminant analysis of these data, we use plugged-in estimates of the covariance matrix in the classifier and demonstrate that our estimator leads to lower misclassification errors in the breast cancer data and similar misclassification errors in the leukemia data.
+The two Ledoit-Wolf covariance matrix estimators are optimal asymptotically under two loss functions, but we show that finite sample improvements and improvements under other loss functions are indeed possible.
 Since the tuning parameter $\kappa$ of our estimator can be chosen by minimizing risk estimates with respect to any loss function, our estimator can be used with any loss function appropriate to a statistical application.

 This paper is organized as follows.
 In Section \ref{sec:generalities}, we introduce the adjusted profile likelihood that is used to obtain our estimator, which is introduced and discussed in Section \ref{sec:estimator}.
 Section \ref{sec:simulation} and Section \ref{sec:LDA} present some numeric assessment of the performance of our estimator in simulated and real data respectively.